Privacy Policy

 - Improve our website and user experience.

-- Analyze traffic and usage patterns (via anonymized data).
+- Analyze traffic and usage patterns (via anonymized data, and — for signup attribution only — the account-linked data described in Section 1).

 We do not sell or rent your personal data to third parties.